Pir Panjal Region (Jammu Division): Name

-The Pir Panjal range is named after the Pir Panjal Pass, whose original name as recorded by Srivara, is Panchaladeva (IAST: Pāñcāladeva, meaning the deity of Panchala).
+The Pir Panjal region is named after the Pir Panjal Pass, whose original name as recorded by Srivara, is Panchaladeva (IAST: Pāñcāladeva, meaning the deity of Panchala).
 Panchala is a country mentioned in the Mahabharata in the northwest Uttar Pradesh.
 However, there are also traditions that place the Mahabharata regions in western Punjab and southern Kashmir.
 Scholar Dineshchandra Sircar has analysed the geography described in the Shakti‐sangama Tantra, where this is indeed the case.Scholar M. A. Stein believes that the concept of deity must have been translated into that of a Pir after the region was Islamised.